Davor Krajnović's IDL Programs

 This software implements the Kinemetry method developed by Krajnović et al. (2006 MNRAS, 366, 787) to analyse maps of kinematic moments.
 This method is a generalisation of surface photometry to all moments of the LOSVD.
 It performs harmonic expansion of 2D maps of observed moments (surface brightness, velocity, velocity dispersion, h3, h4...) along the best fitting ellipses (either fixed or free to change along the radii).
 Its purpose is to robustly quantify maps of the LOSVD moments, describe trends in structures and detect morphological and kinematic sub-components.
 If you are interested in determining global position angle of velocity maps, as described in the Appendix C of Krajnović et al. (2006), please follow this link for the IDL implementation of the code.

-The source code of the IDL program KINEMETRY, with instructions and examples, can be downloaded from here (10.7 MB).
+The source code of the IDL program KINEMETRY, with instructions and examples, can be downloaded from here (13.6 MB).
+If you have an access to the IDL Virtual Machine only, there are also .sav files which allow you to run kinemetry examples.
 In this release the kinemetry software was expanded to work also on images of galaxies and to perform isophotometric analysis.
 Please note there is a small change in terms of backward compatibility regarding reconstruction of moment maps which is documented.
-This version was last updated on 11 October 2013.
+This version of kinemetry was last updated on 04 April 2016.

 Also required is the following IDL routine, which must be downloaded separately: